Protecting Students Abroad

 Study Abroad

-Students must meet with the Director of International Student Services and their department chair no later than March 1 for fall or October 1 for winter.
+Students must meet with the Director of Global Engagement and their Department Chair no later than April 1 for fall or October 1 for winter.

 Students must:

-1. Compete the Study Abroad Approval Form and Packet and submit to the International Student Services Office (ISSO)
+• Complete the Study Abroad Approval Form and Packet and submit to the to the Global Engagement Office (GEO)

-3. Attend a Pre-departure Informational Meeting with the ISSO
+• Attend a pre-departure Informational Meeting with the GEO

-All forms are available from the office of International Student Services.
-The ISSO is located on the 2nd Floor of the Yamasaki Building.
+All forms are available from the office of Global Engagement.
+The GEO is located on the 2nd Floor of the Yamasaki.

 Safety in Studio Areas